keatonm-20/Azure-Virtual-Homelab-Deployment-Windows-Server-and-Client-Environment/README.md

 ---

 ### VMs are finished
 **As you can see the location says West US 2.
-I was having issues with the last VMs I created in East US and there was an outage in East US (I hear that outages are common in East US 1).** <br><br>
+I was having issues with the last VMs I created in East US and there was an outage in East US.** <br><br>
 ![Dashboard Screenshot](images/img8.png)<br><br><br>

 ---